 Creating, controlling and exploiting the ultra-low temperature environment has proven crucial for the research and development of quantum-enhanced devices.
 Our platform technology provides the extreme cold and isolation necessary to probe the subtle quantum behaviours that are otherwise hidden by thermal fluctuations or external disturbance.

 We have a broad research portfolio in low temperature physics and specialise in quantum fluids and solids research.
-We have performed ground-breaking research on numerous topics, including
+We have performed ground-breaking analysis on numerous topics, including

 - superfluid analogues of cosmological processes

 - superfluid phase nucleation

 - phase boundary dynamics

 - wave turbulence

 - quantum turbulence